-Hip Hop Icon Easy A.D. of the Legendary Cold Crush Brothers
+Hip Hop Icon Easy A.D. of the legendary Cold Crush Brothers

 A product of the “boogie-down Bronx” Easy A.D. was born in Fordham Hospital.
 He attended South Bronx Public School 50 and starred as the basketball team's point guard and Captain.
 After graduating high school, he attended Lehman College majoring in Business Administration.